PatchDiscovery/PatchDiscovery/README.md

 5. gt.csv : optional , you can mark V and P for functions in target binary as ground truth.

-The Result is structured in the following way:
+The ComparisonWithBinXray is structured in the following way:
-1. Cross-Version.csv: The results of experiments on evaluating the resilience of PatchDiscovery to version gap
+1. Effectiveness and Resilience Comparison.pdf: The results of experiments of Effectiveness and Resilience Comparison between PatchDiscovery and BinXray.
-2. Cross-FunctionSize.csv: The results of experiments on evaluating the resilience of PatchDiscovery to function size
-3. Cross-PatchSize.csv: The results of experiments on evaluating the resilience of PatchDiscovery to patch size